Efficient Emotion and Speaker Adaptation in LLM-Based TTS via Characteristic-Specific Partial Fine-Tuning: Experiment Setup

 \subsubsection{Characteristic-Specific Analysis Setup}

-In Section~\ref{downstream_models}, the characteristic-specific analysis is performed using two lightweight downstream models to handle sentence-level task learning.
-Since the core of this module is training layer weights, we use very lightweight models for the downstream tasks.
-Each model consists of three convolutional layers, with a kernel size of 5, a pooling kernel size of 5, and an internal dimension of 256.
-The three TTS models are frozen and weighted-sum fine-tuned in combination with two lightweight trainable downstream modules, as described in Section~\ref{downstream_models}, for emotion recognition and speaker identification tasks, using a multi-task training manner.
-The fine-tuning process is performed on the 244-hour English emotional dataset for 75 epochs on an NVIDIA RTX 3090 GPU.
-The Adam optimizer (\cite{kingma2014adam}) is utilized, with a warm-up learning rate that increases linearly from 0 to 5e-4 over the first 8\% of training steps, followed by a gradual decay to 0.
+As outlined in Section~\ref{downstream_models}, we utilize lightweight downstream modules to perform emotion recognition and speaker identification, ensuring that the training focus remains effectively on learning the layer weights.
+Each downstream module consists of three convolutional layers with a kernel size of 5, a pooling kernel size of 5, and an internal dimension of 256.
+During this characteristic-specific analysis, the four pre-trained codec language TTS models are entirely frozen.
+We optimize only the layer weights and the downstream modules in a multi-task learning manner.
+This training process is conducted on the 244-hour English emotional dataset for 75 epochs using a single NVIDIA 3090 GPU.
+We employ the Adam optimizer \cite{kingma2014adam}, with the learning rate linearly warming up from 0 to 5e-4 over the first 8\% of the training steps, followed by a gradual decay to 0.